sisrfeng/coc-wiki/F.A.Q.md

 Don't report issue here when you found those language server is slow.

-For vim, coc doesn't show diagnostics in UI when you're in insert mode to avoid unnecessary redraw.
+By default, coc doesn't show diagnostics in UI when you're in insert mode, add `"diagnostic.refreshOnInsertMode": true` to settings file to enable refresh on insert mode.

 ## Not working after upgrade node.